-An Advanced Clinical Educator / Advanced Research will:
+An Advanced Clinical Educator / Advanced Researcher will:

-- a) Co-ordinate, promote and participate in research projects relevant to discipline or AHP evidence based practice and/or service improvement. - b) Co-ordinate discipline specific and/or Interprofessional Learning clinical placements. - c) Oversight and co-ordination of relevant AHPs. - d) Co-ordinate continuing professional development for AHPs. - e) Maintain a clinical caseload commensurate with education and research responsibilities.
+- a) Co-ordinate, promote and participate in research projects relevant to discipline or AHP evidence based practice and/or service improvement, and - b) Co-ordinate discipline specific and/or Interprofessional Learning clinical placements, and - c) Co-ordinate continuing professional development for AHPs - d) Provide oversight and co-ordination of relevant AHPs. - e) Maintain a clinical caseload commensurate with education and research responsibilities.